HSBC Rowing Club: Foundation

 The club's forebear was founded by 1900 as London City & Midland Bank rowing club as the name of the bank had not simplified.
 In June 1901, those racing the already "annual event" that faced the London Joint Stock Bank and the Union Bank, side-by-side, were G. Webb, E.A.
 Briscombe, R. H. Baker, J. C. McTurk, F. H. Ward, C. A. S. Locking, T. G. Burt, A. Bugler and B. J. Buckhurst (cox).
-The bank's most senior official there was Colonol Pollock also of Leander Rowing Club.
+The bank's most senior official there was Colonol Pollock also of Leander Club.
 The race was watched by "a full complement" of passengers of the Queen Elizabeth sailing from London Bridge to watch the Hammersmith-to-Putney race.
 This bank's club won the "very handsome" prizes and the evening was serenaded by the Tudor Orchestra.

-The premises, known as HSBC clubhouse or boathouse interchangeably, is that of Barclays Bank Boat House, which was that of the (defunct) Barclays Bank rowing club.
+The premises, known as HSBC clubhouse or boathouse interchangeably, is that which used to be Midland Bank rowing club.
 It has a few later additions and alterations.
 Its façade is white paint/unpainted woodwork and brickwork that has black boathouse doors - it has a flag but unusually has no major signs or brand-linked paintwork.

 The bank was taken over by HSBC in 1992 and the old name, in rowing, was phased out by 1999.